Adam Drummond (surgeon): Surgical career

 Drummond’s practice as a surgeon-apothecary flourished and he dispensed remedies prescribed by the most eminent physicians of the day.
 This successful practice attracted many apprentices.

 Drummond had been librarian to the Incorporation of Surgeons from 1746 and was Deacon (President) of the Incorporation between 1748 and 1750.

 Political allegiance

-The Drummond family were staunch Hanoverians.
 In the 1745 Jacobite uprising the Jacobite army under Prince Charles Edwart Stuart defeated a Government army under the command of General Sir John Cope at the Battle of Prestonpans.
 Among the surgeons from Edinburgh who came to attend the wounded was Colin Simpson, one of Drummond’s apprentices, whose loyalty to the Government was such that he was entrusted to secretly deliver 400 guineas to Drummond’s nephew, Captain Adam Drummond, paymaster to the 47th Regiment of Foot, who had been captured after Prestonpans and was being held prisoner at Queensberry House in Edinburgh.
-Other surgeons who treated the wounded after the battle were Alexander Monro primus, Alexander Wood, John Rattray and George Lauder.

 Family and death

 He married Margaret Spittall in 1710.
 Their daughter Elizabeth married James Stuart who served three terms of office as Lord Provost of Edinburgh.
 Margaret was an ancestor of Sir James Spittal, Lord Provost in the 19th century.

 Drummond bought a house and estate at Binend near Burntisland in Fife.
 Later known as Binnend the estate lies near Burntisland but its associated village went into decline from the 1890s and was fully abandoned in 1954.

 He died in November 1758 and was buried in Greyfriars Kirkyard, Edinburgh.